shrinerb/shrine/doc/direct_s3.md

-# Direct uploads to S3
+# Direct Uploads to S3

 Probably the best way to do file uploads is to upload them directly to S3, and afterwards do processing in a background job.
 Direct S3 uploads are a bit more